Parts of Energy demand/Description

 The efficiency changes in both passenger and freight transport represent the autonomous increase in energy efficiency, and the price-induced improvements in energy efficiency improvement parameters.
 These changes are described by substitution processes in explicit technologies, such as vehicles with different energy efficiencies, costs and fuel type characteristics compete on the basis of preferences and total passenger-kilometre costs, using a multinomial logit equation.
 The efficiency of the transport fleet is determined by a weighted average of the full fleet (a vintage model, giving an explicit description of the efficiency in all single years).
 As each type of vehicle is assumed to use only one fuel type, this process also describes the fuel selection.

-Since Girod et. al (2012) the LDV projected vehicle costs and efficiency have been revised to incorporate more recent projections of LDV vehicle technology development.
+Since Girod et. al (2012) the light duty vehicles (LDV) projected vehicle costs and efficiency have been revised to incorporate more recent projections of LDV vehicle technology development.
 The vehicle characteristics are based on the in depth study performed by the Argonne National Laboratory (2009).
+Electric vehicle battery costs are updated based on Nykvist et al. 2015), which is described in Edelenbosch et al. 2018.

-Structural change in energy demand is presented by modelling end-use household functions:
+Structural change in energy demand is presented by modelling residential building stocks and their energy performance characteristics, as well as the demand for specific household energy functions:.

-- Energy service demand for space heating is modelled using correlations with floor area, heating degree days and energy intensity, the last including building efficiency improvements.
+- Space heating energy demand is modelled using correlations with floor area, heating degree days and energy intensity, the last based on building insulation efficiency improvements (see Building Stocks).

 - Hot water demand is modelled as a function of household income and heating degree days.

-- Energy service demand for cooking is determined on the basis of an average constant consumption of 3 MJUE/capita/day.
+- Cooking fuel use is determined on the basis of an requirement of 3 MJUE/capita/day, kept constant across regions and time.

-- Electricity use for lighting is determined on the basis of floor area, wattage and lighting hours based on geographic location.
+- Lighting electricity use is determined on the basis of floor area, wattage and lighting hours based on geographic location.